lingui/js-lingui/website/docs/releases/migration-5.md

 ## Print placeholder values for better translation context

-If the message contains unnamed placeholders, such as `{0}` Lingui will print theirs values into PO comments, so translators and AI got more context what this placeholder is about.
+If the message contains unnamed placeholders such as `{0}`, Lingui will print their values into PO comments, so that translators and AI get more context on what the placeholder is about.

 ```js
 t`Hello ${user.name} ${value}`;